 When the spinning gyroscope is rotating (precessing) horizontally, there is no vertical component of its angular momentum to prevent it from falling under the force of gravity.

 If the spinning gyroscope were to be rotating (precessing) horizontally at a high enough angular velocity, then in this new way it could possibly produce enough of vertical angular momentum to keep it suspended horizontally.
 However, this is not the case, because as you can see in the video, its angular velocity is too slow.

-So, what keeps the spinning gyroscope from falling under the force of gravity while it is rotating (precessing) horizontally?
+So, what keeps the spinning gyroscope from falling under the force of gravity while it is rotating (precessing) horizontally, or even below horizontal?

 Clearly, spinning gyroscopes alone, by themselves do not produce any antigravity.
 So, where this hypothetical antigravity could possibly come from?